Decentralized-ID/decentralized-id.github.io/README.md

 ### UN — ID2020 — DIF — WIN — BFI

 * [Bitnation](https://bitnation.co/) — [refugees.bitnation.co](https://refugees.bitnation.co/)
-   * "seeks to establish the concept of \"world citizenship\" through identity registration on the blockchain.
+   * "seeks to establish the concept of "world citizenship" through identity registration on the blockchain.
 The project is collaborating with the Estonian e-Residency program and also has a focus on offering 'blockchain emergency IDs' to refugees."
 * [Transforming our world: the 2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld)
 * [World Identity Netowork —Blockchain for Impact](https://win.systems/)
 * [DIGITAL IDENTITY AS A BASIC HUMAN RIGHT](https://impakter.com/digital-identity-basic-human-right/)